The Sea-Wolf by Jack London is a psychological adventure novel published in 1904.

 The Purpose of Life + How to Treat Others + Religion

-- The characters each have different perspectives on many philosophical subjects — usually portrayed through dialogue and actions.
-These varying mental outlooks lead readers to compare and evaluate their own beliefs
+- Van Weyden & Larsen each have different perspectives on many philosophical subjects — usually portrayed through dialogue and actions.
+These varying outlooks lead readers to evaluate their own beliefs

 Isolation from Civilization

-- The setting is at sea, and London repeatedly emphasizes how isolated the crew is from civilization.
-Therefore, another theme in the novel is the deterioration of humankind into brutality without society’s ability to maintain order (similar to the Lord of the Flies)
+- London repeatedly emphasizes how isolated the crew is at sea, attempting to show the quick deterioration of humankind into brutality without society’s ability to maintain order (similar to the Lord of the Flies)

 The Equal Potential for Spiritual Growth and Regression

-- Humphrey van Weyden and Wolf Larson are two sides of the same coin.
-The development of one character and regression of the other is a final theme present throughout the story
+- Van Weyden & Larson are two sides of the same coin.
+The development of one character and regression of the other is present throughout the story

 Review